summa-dev/halo2-experiments/README.md

 - The columns (`hash_inputs`, `instance`) are created in the [`configure` function of the PoseidonCircuit](https://github.com/summa-dev/halo2-experiments/blob/poseidon-hash/src/circuits/poseidon.rs#L41).
 All the other columns (the columns to be passed to the `pow5_config`) are created in the `configure` function of the Poseidon Chip.
 This function returns the PoseidonConfig instantiation.

 - The instantiation of the PoseidonConfig is passed to the `syntesize` function of the PoseidonCircuit.
 This function will pass the input values for the witness generation to the chip that will take care of assigning the values to the columns and verifying the constraints.
+In particular, it will:

-Test:
+    - call `load_private_inputs` on the poseidon chip to assign the hash input values to the advice columns `hash_inputs`.
+This function will return the assigned cells inside the advice columns `hash_inputs`

-`cargo test -- --nocapture test_poseidon`
+    - call `hash` on the poseidon chip passing the hash input values to the advice columns `hash_inputs`.
+This function will return the assigned cells inside the advice columns `hash_inputs`.
+Later it will initialize the `pow5_chip` and call the `hash` function on the `pow5_chip` passing the `hash_input` column.
+This function will return an assigned cell that represents the constrained output of the hash function.
-`cargo test --all-features -- --nocapture print_poseidon`
+    - call the `expose_public` function on the poseidon chip by passing in the assigned cell output of the `hash` function.
+This function will constrain it to be equal to the expected hash output passed into the public instance column.

 # Experiment 8 - Merkle Tree V3